rafed/devra/content/posts/webdev/the curse of a good domain name.md

 - Have a .com extension
 - Doesn't have hyphens/numbers

+But sometimes, having all of these together may come at a price.

 Last week I got a call from my cousin who works at a private company.
 That company has a website that is managed by some software firm.
 It's a simple website in terms of functionality, nothing complicated.
 Since opening their website, one year has passed and they needed to renew their domain and hosting.

 So, she basically called me to consult what would be a fair renewal charge for everything combined.
 The renewal costs the software firm asking was too high and her company couldn't afford to spend that much money.